Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 How long does it take for CWV improvements to show up in Search Console?

 CrUX data uses a 28-day rolling window.
-After making optimizations, expect to wait 2-4 weeks before the improvements are reflected in Search Console’s Core Web Vitals report.
+After making optimizations, expect to wait 2-4 weeks before improvements show up in Search Console’s Core Web Vitals report.
 PageSpeed Insights field data updates on a similar schedule.
 Lab data (Lighthouse) reflects changes immediately.

 Can Plausible Analytics track Core Web Vitals?

 Plausible doesn’t track Core Web Vitals natively, and that’s by design.
-Adding CWV tracking would increase the script size and complexity, which goes against Plausible’s lightweight, privacy-first philosophy.
-Use Plausible for traffic analytics and Google’s free tools (Search Console, PageSpeed Insights, CrUX) for CWV monitoring.
-They complement each other perfectly.
+Adding CWV tracking would increase script size and complexity, which contradicts Plausible’s lightweight, privacy-first philosophy.
+Use Plausible for traffic analytics and Google’s free tools — Search Console, PageSpeed Insights, CrUX — for CWV monitoring.
+They complement each other well.

 Is the CrUX API free to use?